gloriousdisaster/Data-Dungeon/data/mac/zsh_aliases.md

 ### Flushing DNS

-Flushing the DNS Cache on a Mac Can Be Quite a Hassle Compared to the Straightforward Process on Windows, where You Simply Run `ipconfig /flushdns` in an Elevated Command Prompt.
-Here's how You Can Do it on a Mac with a Simple Shell Alias.
+Flushing the DNS cache on a Mac can be quite a hassle compared to the straightforward process on Windows, where you simply run `ipconfig /flushdns` in an elevated Command Prompt.
+Here's how you can do it on a Mac with a simple shell alias.

 ```shell
 # Flush DNS cache on macOS.